gaokanxu/lumos-program-library/instruction-padding/program/README.md

 A program for padding instructions with additional data or accounts, to be used for testing larger transactions, either more instruction data, or more accounts.

-The main use-case is with solana-bench-tps, where we can see the impact of larger transactions through TPS numbers.
+The main use-case is with lumos-bench-tps, where we can see the impact of larger transactions through TPS numbers.
 With that data, we can develop a fair fee model for large transactions.